Chapelwaite

 Chapelwaite is an American horror television series loosely based on the short story “Jerusalem's Lot” by author Stephen King.
 It was written by Peter and Jason Filardi, and premiered on Epix on August 22, 2021, and concluded on October 31, 2021.
-In February 2022, the series was renewed for a second season; however, in November 2023, it was announced that MGM+ had decided not to move forward with a second season.
+In February 2022, the series was renewed for a second season.
+In November 2023, it was announced that MGM+ had decided not to move forward with a second season.

 Premise

 In 1850, following his wife's tragic death at sea aboard a whaler ship, Captain Charles Boone (Adrien Brody) and his children return to the small town of Preacher's Corners, Maine, where a dark family history haunts them until confronted.